 - Multiply the volume by the density (in the same units) to get the weight

 There is finer and more coarse sand, so the density, measured for dry sand in kg per cubic meter or pounds per cubic feet, of your particular shipment may vary.
-For this reason, and due to potential loses / waste, you should consider buying 5-6% more sand than estimated so you don't run just short of what you need in the end.
+For this reason, and due to potential loses / waste, you should consider buying 5-6% more sand than estimated by our sand volume calculator so you don't run just short of what you need in the end.

 Square or rectangular area